gpujs/gpu.js/README.md

 To strongly type a function you may use settings.
 Settings take an optional hash values:
-`returnType`: optional, defaults to float, the value you'd like to return from the function `paramTypes`: optional, defaults to float for each param, a hash of param names with values of the return types
+`returnType`: optional, defaults to float, the value you'd like to return from the function `argumentTypes`: optional, defaults to float for each param, a hash of param names with values of the return types

-Types: that may be used for `returnType` or for each property of `paramTypes`:
+Types: that may be used for `returnType` or for each property of `argumentTypes`:
 * 'Array'
 * 'Array(2)'
 * 'Array(3)'